 In San Francisco, however, mold is considered a “public health nuisance,” much like a pile of trash or a rodent infestation.
 This means that tenants are able to sue their landlords for failure to remove any known mold located anywhere inside the building in which the tenant resides.

 What to do if You Have Been Harmed by Toxic Mold

 If you believe you have been harmed by the presence of toxic mold in your building, contact an experienced toxic mold lawyer in San Francisco today to learn how you can be compensated for your injuries.
-The attorneys at Willoughby Brod have helped numerous San Francisco tenants obtain full recovery for their injuries from living in a home with high amounts of toxic mold.
+The attorneys at Brod Law Firm have helped numerous San Francisco tenants obtain full recovery for their injuries from living in a home with high amounts of toxic mold.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Scott Webb)